 The wildlife can be experienced both by classic safari vehicle and boat cruise, each offering encounters of the up-close-and-personal kind while on a vacation to Botswana.
 The game in Chobe is very relaxed, allowing intimate viewings from both land and water.

-Kasane is the main gateway to the national park, as well as on the border of Zimbabwe.
-The border is a mere 70 km drive to the famous Victoria Falls, locally known as ‘Mosi-oa-Tunya’ – the Smoke that Thunders.
-One may take a day trip to Victoria Falls, to walk the rainforest and witness the waterfall, go bungee jumping, white water rafting or take a helicopter ride over the ‘Smoke that Thunders’
+Kasane is the main gateway to Chobe, as well as being on the border of Zimbabwe.
+The border is a mere 70 kilometres from the famous Victoria Falls which you can explore on day trips and on activities like bungee jumping, white-water rafting or helicopter rides.

 A safari to Chobe National Park with Jenman African Safaris

 Discover an array of wildlife with our 9-day Botswana Sensations Safari with game drives and guided Botswana safari walks in diverse regions like Chobe National Park, Makgadikgadi Pans and Moremi Game Reserve as well as mokoro excursions in the waters of the Okavango Delta.